FloodWaters, AAA Ministry

 Outreach & Evangelism

 As an ordained Evangelist, I never looks for pulpits to preach in because the world is a pulpit.
 I love bringing the hope and love of Jesus Christ to others.
-Rebuilding faith, community, &; public relations.
-Rebuilding La Mesa!
+Rebuilding faith, community, & public relations.
+Restoring Souls back to God!

 Ministering to the Homeless